salman2learn/fiqh/08-Myatt-and-Burial.md

 8. Do the other side (3x)
 9. Make the person sit a bit, and then press stomach to release body fluid.
 No need to do qusl again, if they release.
 10. Now flow kafoor water from head to toe 3x on each side tilted.
+11. Dry the body
-11. Put kafan cloth on carrying casket, and put body on it gently.
+12. Put kafan cloth on carrying casket (steps below), and put body on it gently.
-12. Remove cotton from nose, ear, mouth.
+13. Remove cotton from nose, ear, mouth.

 Notes: